Docker

 - When it encounters an

-instruction, the builder adds a trigger to the metadata of the image being built.
+ONBUILDinstruction, the builder adds a trigger to the metadata of the image being built.
 The instruction does not otherwise affect the current build. - At the end of the build, a list of all triggers is stored in the image manifest, under the key

-command. - Later the image may be used as a base for a new build, using the
+OnBuild.
+They can be inspected with thedocker inspectcommand. - Later the image may be used as a base for a new build, using the

-instruction completes and the build continues as usual. - Triggers are cleared from the final image after being executed.
+FROMinstruction.
+As part of processing theFROMinstruction, the downstream builder looks forONBUILDtriggers, and executes them in the same order they were registered.
+If any of the triggers fail, theFROMinstruction is aborted which in turn causes the build to fail.
+If all triggers succeed, theFROMinstruction completes and the build continues as usual. - Triggers are cleared from the final image after being executed.
 In other words they are not inherited by “grand-children” builds.

 For example you might add something like this: